 Italian dog breeds come in different sizes, colors, with varied personalities, strengths, and weaknesses.
-Each breed was developed to serve a specific function.
-From laid back companion pets to agile working dogs or energetic sporting hounds, there’s something for everyone.
+Each breed was developed to serve a specific function in society.
+From laid back companions to agile working dogs or energetic sporting hounds, there’s something for everyone.

-This article is a compilation of different varieties of Italian dogs.
-We’ll take a closer look at their origins, temperament, and interesting facts that make each breed unique.
-Read on.
+In this article, we’ve compiled a list of the different varieties of Italian dogs.
+We’ll take a closer look at the origins, temperament, and interesting facts that make each breed unique.
+And while there are many more Italian breeds, we believe these are the most iconic dogs.

 RECOMMENDED: 9 Captivating Canadian Dogs

-Italy is home to nearly 30 distinct dog breeds, making it one of the most productive countries when it comes to producing breeds.
-Many of which, have made its way around the world, such as the Saint Bernard, Maltese and the Cane Corso.
+Italy is home to nearly 30 distinct dog breeds, making it one of the most productive countries in the development of dog breeds.
+Many of which, have made its way all around the world.
+Many know the St Bernard, or the Maltese.
+However there’s many Italian dogs you’ve never heard of.

 1. Spinone Italiano